daniperez/fedora-on-sable/README.md

+> This is mostly outdated.
+The computer has worked fine for a while.
+Currently on Fedora 40.

 [System76's Sable Complete](https://www.system76.com/desktops/model/sabc1) works almost out of the box in (at least) Fedora 17.

 The configuration tested is the following: